Should I invest my money or save it?

 Investing your money could be a good option for you if…

-You’re prepared to invest for the long term to ride out any market volatility
+You’re investing for long-term financial goals and prepared to ride out any market volatility

 You won’t need the money in the short term